 The Government's priority is cheaper electricity for all Australian households and businesses.

 Our new package of measures will put further downward pressure on electricity prices with these initiatives:

-STRONGER POWERS for the Australian Competition and Consumer Commission and the Australian Energy Regulator to address concerns with the market, including as a last resort ordering the breaking up of energy companies.
+STRONGER POWERS for the Australian Competition and Consumer Commission and the Australian Energy Regulator to tackle concerns with the energy market, including as a last resort, ordering the breaking up of energy companies

-As Australia's energy system transitions, the Australian Government is making energy more affordable for households, workplaces and businesses.
+As Australia's energy system transitions, the Australian Government is making energy more affordable for households and businesses.
 The following key actions are helping power a more affordable energy future for everyone.

 Making FAIRER RULES to better protect energy consumers, particularly those in hardship

 The Australian Government is powering forward to deliver cheaper and more reliable energy.
 We're ensuring retailers supply enough ‘on demand’ power when it’s needed and, where necessary, supporting new low-cost energy generation.